wdv4758h/pypy-extradoc/blog/draft/pypy-alpha-arm.rst

 a technology preview, as we know the JIT is not yet stable enough for the full release.
 However please try your stuff on ARM and report back.

-This is the first release that supports a range of ARM devices - anything with ARMv6 (that supports VFP, like raspberry pi) or ARMv7 (soft- or hard-float) should work.
+This is the first release that supports a range of ARM devices - anything with ARMv6 (like the Raspberry Pi) or ARMv7 (like Beagleboard, Chromebook, Cubieboard, etc) that supports VFPv3 should work.

 This release comes with a list of limitations, consider it alpha quality, not suitable for production: